| REGISTER & POST | OFFER DEADLINES | OCI | EMPLOYER EVENTS | ALCOHOL| CANNABIS EMPLOYER POLICY |THIRD PARTIES|

 Employer registration accounts should include the following:

-- Corporate website address that clearly relates to your organization and contains helpful information about your organization for the potential candidate.
-Website should not be in pre-launch/beta phase nor contain “coming soon” language.
+Corporate website address that clearly relates to your organization and contains helpful information about your organization for the potential candidate; website should not be in pre-launch/beta phase no contain “coming soon” language.
 Social media sites should not take the place of an organization's website.

 Positions posted should provide the following: